Kim Min-jung (actress)

 Kim Min-jung (Korean: 김민정; born July 30, 1982) is a South Korean actress.

 Career

 Kim made her acting debut in 1988, at six years old, in the MBC Best Theater episode Widow.
 She then starred in numerous television dramas as one of the most in-demand and praised child actresses of her generation.
-As she grew up, she would become one of a set of Korean child actors who successfully transitioned into adult roles.
+As she grew up, she would become one of a number of Korean child actors who successfully transitioned into adult roles.
 Kim's more notable TV series include Ireland, Fashion 70's, New Heart, Strike Love, and The Thorn Birds.
 She has also appeared in films such as Flying Boys, Forbidden Quest, and The Scam.
 In 2018, Kim was cast in Kim Eun-sook's romance melodrama Mr. Sunshine.

+In August 2023, Kim signed with new agency Mynest Company.